-But do you know about coconut essential oil?
-Is there really such a thing?
-The fractionated version is one of the most popular carrier oils which function as a base.
-The base dilutes other essential oils.
+But is coconut oil an essential oil?
+The fractionated version is one of the most popular carrier oils used as a base to dilute essential oils before applying to the skin.

 Fractionated coconut oil is common in aromatherapy.
 It’s also common in massage therapy.
 It “carries” the essential components onto the skin.
 That’s why it’s known as a carrier oil.
-It carries other essential plant oils.
-Lavender is an example of an one that blends well with coconut oil.
+It carries other plant oils like lavender essential oil.

-Without doubt, definitely not.
-You need to eat coconut oil to get most of the benefits.
-(This article covers them.)
-For example, it’s a dietary fat that can actually help you burn body fat.
+Without a doubt you need to eat coconut oil to get most of the benefits.
+For example, it’s a dietary fat that can actually help you burn body fat, especially if you follow a ketogenic lifestyle.
 In addition, it can kill bacteria and viruses.

 However, you simply can’t enjoy those benefits by rubbing massage oil with coconut.
-Furthermore, coconut essential oil differs from the kind that you eat.
+Furthermore, the oil used with essential oils differs from the kind that you eat.

 Specifically, the fatty acids are not the same.
 That is because the coconuts go through a refinement This refinement is known as fractionation.
-Fractionated coconut oil is missing a key healthy fatty acid: lauric acid.
+Fractionated coconut oil is missing lauric acid which is the key component of monolaurin.

-Lauric acid is the main essential fatty acid in dietary virgin coconut oil.
+Lauric acid is the main essential fatty acid in dietary unrefined coconut oil.
 Still, there are some benefits.
 One major benefit: relaxation.

-Fractionated coconut oil mixes well with other therapeutic essential oils.
+Fractionated coconut oil mixes well with essential oils.
 But it’s not necessarily the coconut that’s making you feel the relaxation.
 It’s primarily the other plant components.

 Dietary coconut oil is solid when the air temperature is below 72 degrees.
 When it’s warmer, it becomes liquid.
-Fragrance Oil is always liquid.
+But fragrance oil is always liquid.
 You never have to worry about it getting solid.
 This is due to the chemical processing of it.

 CO2 Extracted Coconut Oil